-The National Wounded Warrior Center is an initiative of Disabled Sports Eastern Sierra (DSES) designed to provide veterans and service members with disabilities opportunities to learn, heal, and thrive.
+The Jack & Kathy Copeland Center at Fern Creek will support enhanced programs for military and veterans with disabilities as they build thriving civilian lives.
+The facility is an initiative of Disabled Sports Eastern Sierra (DSES) designed to provide service members with disabilities opportunities to learn, heal, and thrive.

 DSES offers empowering adaptive recreation opportunities for children and adults with disabilities in the Eastern Sierra.
 DSES began offering specialized week-long programs for wounded warriors in 2007, supporting hundreds of veterans as they discover the thrill and enjoyment of adaptive skiing, snowboarding, road and mountain biking, and rock climbing.

-The National Wounded Warrior Center campaign will establish a facility with enhanced programs to support veterans and service members with disabilities as they build thriving civilian lives.
-Nestled among the mountains and lakes of the Eastern Sierra, the Center will become the base unique, holistic programs for veterans that address four main program elements:
+Nestled among the mountains and lakes of the Eastern Sierra, the Copeland Center will become the base for unique, holistic programs for veterans that address four main program elements:

 - Adaptive Sports & Therapeutic Recreation